wp-plugins/selected-colorbox-image/readme.txt

 4. Go there and select whatever images you want to show in colorbox popup

 == Screenshots ==
-1. Admin grid of image list with ajax paging style.
+1. screenshot-1.png
-2. Colorbox popup on single post page.
+2. screenshot-2.png
-3. Normal view of image on single post page or static page.
+3. screenshot-3.png

 == Changelog ==
 This is the first ever release of Selected Colorbox Image () v1.0.0.